3mcd/javelin/docs-src/content/ecs/entities.md

 ### Creating Entities

 Entities are created using `world.spawn`.
-This method accepts 0..n components and returns the newly created entity.
+This method accepts zero or more components and returns the newly created entity.

 ```ts
 const player = component(Player)